htcondor/htcondor/docs/version-history/development-release-series-89.rst

    when asked to analyze a job.
    :ticket:`5834`

+-  Fixed a bug that could cause the *condor_schedd* to abort if a SUBMIT_REQUIREMENT prevented a late materialization job from materializing.
+   :ticket:`7874`

 -  We deprecated the exceptions raised by the :ref:`apis/python-bindings/index:Python Bindings`.
 The new exceptions all inherit from :class:`~htcondor.HTCondorException` or